swatantrasinha/learn-aws/chapter-07/README.md

 > [!CAUTION]
-> <code style="color:red"> The above option - **Proceed without key pair** was shown by lecturer but I am not able to find it while doing practical </code>
+> <code style="color:red"> The above option - **Proceed without key pair** was shown by lecturer but I am not able to find it while doing practical.
+So not able to launch instance </code>